+PROGRAM REPORT CODE: 105

+UNIFORM CHART OF ACCOUNTS CODE: XXXX-105-XXX

+CFDA #: 84.010A
-PURPOSE: To provide assistance for schools, which have been identified as schools in need of Comprehensive Support and Improvement (CSI) under the State's federally approved plan for Every Student Succeeds Act (ESSA)

-ELIGIBILITY: To be eligible to receive these funds, a public school unit (PSU), including the Innovative School District (ISD), charter, lab, and regional schools, must have one or more schools identified under the federally approved definition for Comprehensive Support and Improvement-Low Performance (CSI-LP) or Comprehensive Support and Improvement - Graduation Rate
+TYPE: Dollars TERM: Up to 27 months PURPOSE: To provide assistance for schools, wh need of Comprehensive Support and I federally approved plan for Every Stu Improvement (CSI) under the State's ELIGIBILITY: To be eligible to receive these funds, a public school unit (PSU), including the Innovative School District (ISD), charter, lab, and regional schools, must have one or more schools identified under the federally approved definition for Comprehensive Support and Improvement-Low Performance (CSI-LP) or Comprehensive Support and Improvement - Graduation Rate (CSI-LG).
+Applications must be approved prior to the PSU receiving the allotment.
+FORMULA: Funds will be allotted based on approval of an application for School Improvement (PRC 105) funds submitted by the LEA or charter school on behalf of schools participating as CSI schools.
+Beginning with the 2021- 2022 school year, each identified public school within an LEA or charter school will receive a base amount of \$75,000.
+The remainder of the funds will be allocated on a per pupil basis and will be calculated using the prior year best of 1 of 2 Actual ADM as follows: Designation ADM Range CSI-LP Total ADM of School CSI-LG Total ADM Grades 9-12 School Type Innovative School District LEA Charter School Per Child Amount 2.0 x ADM 1.0 x ADM 1.0 X ADM

-(CSI-LG).

-Applications must be approved prior to the PSU receiving the

-FORMULA: Funds will be allotted based on approval of an application for School school will receive a base amount of \$75,000.

-Improvement (PRC 105) funds submitted by the LEA or charter school on behalf of schools participating as CSI schools.
-Beginning with the 2021-2022 school year, each identified public school within an LEA or charter

-The remainder of the funds will be allocated on a per pupil basis and will be calculated using the prior year best of 1 of 2 Actual ADM as follows:

-Designation ADM Range

-CSI-LP Total ADM of School

-CSI-LG Total ADM Grades 9-12

-School Type Per Child Amount

-Innovative School District 2.0 x ADM LEA 1.0 x ADM Charter School 1.0 X ADM

-- 1) Each grant is awarded for a period of time beginning July 1st and ending September 30th of the following year.
+- Each grant is awarded for a period of time beginning July 1st and ending September 30th of the following year.
 The Tydings amendment extends the grant period to 27 months by allowing unexpended funds as of September 30th to carry over an additional 12 months.
-Funds are potentially available to PSUs for 27 months provided there are schools identified as CSI schools and a budget is submitted each year. - 2) Program Administrators will notify the School Allotment Section of any LEA/charter school that has not submitted an application for funding after 90 days from the date the application is made available.
+Funds are potentially available to PSUs for 27 months provided there are schools identified as CSI schools and a budget is submitted each year. - Program Administrators will notify the School Allotment Section of any LEA/charter school that has not submitted an application for funding after 90 days from the date the application is made available.
 After this notification, funds carried forward will be reduced from the LEAs/charter school's budget. - 3) Any unallotted funds created from previous years will be used to cover allowable expenditures for current year projects until the previous year's funds have been used. - 4) Unallotted funds will be reallocated to participating LEAs and charter schools in accordance with the formula outlined above. - 5) If one or more schools exit CSI status, the PSU may reallocate unexpended carryover funds, based on need, to any other schools in the PSU that remain in CSI status. - 6) If all schools in the PSU exit CSI status, unexpended fund balances as of September 30th will revert to the State for reallocation to PSUs in accordance with Section 1003 and Section 1126 of the Elementary and Secondary Education Act.